Index of Diseases / Health Conditions ... Medicinal Foods, Herbs, Spices & Household Items

-Whole Grains are best known for its fiber content; but studies have found that the phytochemicals, antioxidants, vitamins and minerals found in whole grains, which contain all parts of the grain, are just as important.
+Whole Grains are best known for their fiber content; but studies have found that the phytochemicals, antioxidants, vitamins, and minerals found in whole grains, which contain all parts of the grain, are just as important.

-Below described are whole grains that is available at most health-food stores and many grocery stores.
+Below described are whole grains that are available at most health-food stores and many grocery stores.

 Healthy Ingredients: Vitamins E and B. Amaranth is also rich in calcium, phosphorus and iron.

 Health Benefits: This tiny grain with an earthy, faintly grassy taste may protect against heart disease and cancer.
 It is also an excellent source of complete protein -- that is, one that contains all eight essential amino acids.

 Serving Suggestions: As it cooks, amaranth releases a glutinous starch that adds body to soups and stews.

 Health Benefits: Helps fight eye disease (macular degeneration) and certain cancers, including lung cancer.

 Serving Suggestions: Season brown rice as you would white rice, or it can be added to soups, casseroles, stir-fry dishes, and salads.